paradoxical-dev/neollama/README.md

       buffer_agent = { model = "qwen2.5:3b" },
       reviewing_agent = { model = "qwen2.5:3b", options = { num_ctx = 4096 } },
-      -- You can set any agent to use the current model using this global -- Any params applied to this agent will not be applied to the sessions current model integration_agent = { model = _G.NeollamaModel, options = { temperature = 0.5 } }
+      -- You can set any agent to use the current model using this global -- Any options applied to an agent using this global will not be applied to the sessions current model integration_agent = { model = _G.NeollamaModel, options = { temperature = 0.5 } }
     },
   },